 Associate of Applied Science in Criminal Justice—For Those in the 31B MOS

-If you are a 31B you may be eligible to complete the Associate of Applied Science in Criminal Justice in 5 courses: 4 courses through the hybrid model and one fully online class. * The 4 hybrid courses include a weekly face-to-face seminar during lunch hour.
-Other elements of the hybrid courses are completed online, including discussion board and weekly assignments.
-The fifth course is taught 100% online.
+If you are a 31B, you may be eligible to complete the Associate of Applied Science in Criminal Justice in five courses: four courses through the hybrid model and one online class.* The four hybrid courses include a weekly face-to-face seminar during lunch hour.
+Other elements of the hybrid courses are completed online, including discussion boards and weekly assignments.
+The fifth course is taught entirely online.

-By taking 2 courses for the first 2 terms and 1 course the final term, this program can be completed in 3 terms or approximately 8 months.
-Following completion of the associate's degree, graduates have the option to pursue Kaplan University's Bachelor of Science in Criminal Justice 100% online.
+By taking two courses for the first two terms and one course the final term, this program can be completed in three terms (approximately eight months).
+Following completion of the associate's degree, graduates have the option to pursue Kaplan University's Bachelor of Science in Criminal Justice online.

-The Associate of Applied Science in Criminal Justice program is designed to provide a solid education that's relevant in fields such as law enforcement, corrections, and private investigation.
+The Associate of Applied Science in Criminal Justice program is designed to provide a fundamental education relevant to fields such as law enforcement, corrections, and private investigation.

-The curriculum covers topics such as criminology, criminal investigation, criminal law, domestic and international terrorism, and countering terrorism.
-Courses are taught by professionals with real-world experience.
-Interactive technology allows students to collaborate with, and receive support from, classmates and instructors.
+The program’s courses are taught by professionals with real-world experience, and the curriculum covers topics such as criminology, criminal investigation, criminal law, domestic and international terrorism, and countering terrorism.
+Interactive technology allows students to collaborate with and receive support from classmates and instructors.
 To learn more about this program, click here.

 Associate of Science in Health Science

-Those serving as a 68W can complete their associate’s degree in just 5 courses.* The first 4 courses are offered through the hybrid model, with a weekly face-to-face seminar occurring during lunch hour.
+Those serving as a 68W can complete their associate’s degree in just five courses.* The first four courses are offered through the hybrid model, with a weekly face-to-face seminar occurring during lunch hour.
 The remaining hybrid course elements are completed online.
-The final course will be completed 100% online.
+The final course will be completed entirely online.

-Once this program is complete, graduates have the option of moving into one of Kaplan University’s health sciences bachelor’s degree programs.
+Once this program is complete, graduates have the option of enrolling in one of Kaplan University’s health sciences bachelor’s degree programs.
 Credit may also be awarded toward the bachelor’s degree program depending on skill level and MOS.
-Click here to learn more about health sciences completion options.
+Click here to learn more about health sciences bachelor’s degree completion options.

-Designed to support the military family this scholarship can provide coverage of 50% of tution costs at Kaplan University for spouses and children of current or prior military members.
+Designed to support military families, this scholarship helps spouses and children of current or prior military members save 47% off Kaplan University’s regular per-credit tuition rate.
 Click here for more details and requirements.

 Learning Online at Kaplan University

-Kaplan University offers more than 180 programs.
-For all programs, we will evaluate your military transcript and determine if credit can be transferred from other college studies or awarded based on your military training.‡ Click here to review the various military occupations and their mapping to specific degree programs.
-You may also review all Kaplan University degree offerings by clicking here.
+For prospective students at Fort Bliss, we will evaluate your military transcript and determine if credit can be transferred from other college studies or awarded based on your military training.‡Click here to review the various military occupations and how they can apply to specific degree programs.
+You may also review all Kaplan University degree offerings here.

-Undergraduate tuition is reduced 55% for servicemembers, including Guard and Reserve.
-(That’s $165 per quarter credit.)
+Undergraduate tuition is reduced 55% per credit for servicemembers, including Guard and Reserve, at a rate of $165 per quarter credit.§

 Technology fees are waived for military members.